Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Introduction

 \paragraph{Why do parameter regimes matter?} Beyond our particular motivation to understand the polarization lemma for quantum distances, we would like to emphasize the general importance of the parameter regime.
-In computational complexity theory, we typically use \textit{worst-case hardness}, where \textit{a few} \Class{}-hard instances are sufficient to identity that a computational problem \prob{} is hard for the class \Class{}.
-However, to demonstrating a \Class{} containment for \prob{}, we need to show this containment holds for \textit{all} instances of \prob{} with completeness $c$ and soundness $s$ (the acceptance probability for \textit{yes} instances and \textit{no} instances, respectively), such that $c-s$ is at least the designated (usually polynomial) precision.
+In computational complexity theory, we typically use \textit{worst-case hardness}, where \textit{a few} \Class{}-hard instances are sufficient to identify that a computational problem \prob{} is hard for the class \Class{}.
+However, to demonstrate a \Class{} containment of \prob{}, we need to show this containment holds for \textit{all} instances of \prob{} with completeness $c$ and soundness $s$ (the acceptance probability for \textit{yes} instances and \textit{no} instances, respectively), such that $c-s$ is at least the designated (usually polynomial) precision.

 Otherwise, we may risk having \textit{a somewhat ``fake'' complete problem}.
-For instance, if a promise problem \prob{} is proven to be \QSZK{}-hard and contained in \QSZK{} for certain parameter regime, then we cannot rule out the possibility that those parameter regimes not yet known to be in \QSZK{} may be inherently \QIPii{}-hard.
+For instance, if a promise problem \prob{} is proven to be \QSZK{}-hard and is contained in \QSZK{} for a certain parameter regime, then we cannot rule out the possibility that parameter regimes not yet known to be in \QSZK{} may be inherently \QIPii{}-hard, where \QIPii{} denotes the class of promise problems that admit two-message quantum interactive proof systems and contains \QSZK{}.
 This possibility suggests that \prob{} is not \QSZK{}-complete unless $\QSZK{}=\QIPii{}$.
 Unfortunately, such parameter regime issues have appeared in many previous works, such as \cite{Wat02,GHMW15}.
-To the best of our knowledge, the only \QSZK{}-complete with a natural parameter regime of the containment is the \textsc{Quantum Entropy Difference Problem} introduced in~\cite{BASTS10}.
+To the best of our knowledge, the only \QSZK{}-complete problem with a natural parameter regime, such as $\alpha(n)-\beta(n) \geq 1/\poly(n)$, for which the containment holds, is the \textsc{Quantum Entropy Difference Problem} introduced in~\cite{BASTS10}; see also \Cref{subsubsec:QEDP}.